 - Check your sleeping bag for escaping feathers – Most down sleeping bags have liners or shells that prevent down feathers from escaping.
 However, sharp feather quill occasionally poke through the liner.
 This happens often in new sleeping bags where the down hasn’t settled down and isn’t a cause for concern.
 Just gently put the feathers back inside, by pulling on them from the opposite side.
 When this happens, the holes should be small and should not need any further repair.

-- Repair large holes and broken zippers – If a hole appears in your sleeping bag while camping, you should stich the hole together if possible.
+- Repair large holes and broken zippers – If a hole appears in your sleeping bag while camping, you should stitch the hole together if possible.
 It is always a good idea to bring a repair kit.
 If you have a sewing machine at home, you can redo the stitching to make it stronger.
 You can also use adhesive gear-repair tape to patch a hole as well.
+To find out how to repair zippers to extend the life of your gear, check out our DIY instructions to guide you.

 - Store your sleeping bag in a mesh storage sack or a large pillowcase – As previously mentioned, compressing your sleeping bag in storage isn’t the best idea.
 It can decrease the bag’s lifespan and could cause condensation to build up, which could cause mildew to grow.